namukang/email-bin/README.md

    to HEROKU-APP-URL/signup.
 Look inside the example directory for help.

 *Email Bin allows cross domain requests, so Email Bin does not need to reside on the same domain as your actual site.
+This means that XMLHttpRequests can be invoked from any domain; if you would like to restrict the domains that are allowed to do this, change the `ALLOWED_DOMAINS` to the URL of the site containing your form.

 ## I want to develop locally.